Birmingham pub bombings: Background

-In 1973, the Provisional IRA extended its campaign to mainland Britain, attacking military and symbolically important targets to both increase pressure on the British government, via popular British opinion, to withdraw from Northern Ireland, and to maintain morale amongst their supporters.
+In 1973, the Provisional IRA extended its campaign to England, attacking military and symbolically important targets to both increase pressure on the British government, via popular British opinion, to withdraw from Northern Ireland, and to maintain morale amongst their supporters.
 By 1974, mainland Britain saw an average of one attack—successful or otherwise—every three days.
 These attacks included five explosions which had occurred in Birmingham on 14 July, one of which had occurred at the Rotunda.
 Prior to any attack upon civilian targets, a code of conduct was followed in which the attacker or attackers would send an anonymous telephone warning to police, with the caller reciting a confidential code word known only to the Provisional IRA and to police, to indicate the authenticity of the threat.

 On 14 November, James McDade, a 28-year-old UK-based member of the Provisional IRA, was killed in a premature explosion as he attempted to plant a bomb at a telephone exchange and postal sorting office in Coventry.
 Another man, Raymond McLaughlin, was arrested near the scene; he was charged with unlawfully killing McDade and causing an explosion.
 The republican movement in England had planned to bury McDade in Birmingham, with a paramilitary guard of honour.
 These plans were altered after the British Home Secretary vowed that such a funeral, and any associated sympathy marches, would be prevented.
 Councils in the West Midlands chose to ban any processions linked to the death of McDade under the Public Order Act 1936.

 McDade's body was driven to Birmingham Airport and flown to Ireland on the afternoon of 21 November 1974.
 Initially, his body had been scheduled to be flown to Belfast Airport; however, upon learning that staff at the airport had refused to handle the coffin, McDade's body was instead flown to Dublin.
 All police leave was cancelled on this date, with an extra 1,300 officers drafted into Birmingham to quell any unrest as the hearse carrying McDade's coffin was driven to the airport.
 McDade's body was buried in Milltown Cemetery in Belfast on 23 November.
 According to a senior Provisional IRA figure, tensions within the Birmingham IRA unit were "running high" over the disrupted funeral arrangements for James McDade.